Analysis and reformulation of the $k$--$\omega$ turbulence model for buoyancy-driven thermal convection: Introduction

-The remainder of the paper is organised as follows. \S\ref{sec:2} presents the $k$--$\omega$ model of \citet{wilcox1998turbulence} and summarises previous treatments of buoyancy in two-equation closures. \S\ref{sec:3} derives an analytical solution for one-dimensional Rayleigh--B\'enard convection, yielding an explicit relation for $\mathit{Nu}$ as a function of $\mathit{Ra}$ and $\mathit{Pr}$. \S\ref{sec:4} proposes a new buoyancy--correction methodology based on the established analytical solution.
+The remainder of the paper is organized as follows. \S\ref{sec:2} summarizes previous treatments of buoyancy in two-equation closures and presents the standard $k$--$\omega$ formulation of \citet{wilcox2006turbulence}. \S\ref{sec:3} derives an analytical solution for statistically one-dimensional Rayleigh--B\'enard convection, yielding an explicit relation for $\Nu$ as a function of $\Ra$ and $\Pran$. \S\ref{sec:4} proposes a new buoyancy-correction methodology based on the established analytical solution.
 The buoyancy term in the scale equation is modified, and a buoyancy-wall model is introduced into the turbulent thermal diffusivity.
-The resulting corrected $\omega$ equation is formulated by synthesising the established analytical criterion for negative buoyant production with the new analytical criterion derived here for positive buoyant production. \S\ref{sec:5} further validates the proposed model beyond the one-dimensional Rayleigh--B\'enard convection test case, through numerical simulations of two types of internally heated convection, unstably stratified Couette flow, Rayleigh--B\'enard convection in a two-dimensional enclosure, and vertically heated natural convection with varying aspect ratios.
-Finally, \S\ref{sec:6} concludes the paper.
+The resulting corrected $\omega$ equation is formulated by synthesizing the established analytical criterion for negative buoyant production with the new analytical criterion derived here for positive buoyant production. \S\ref{sec:5} further validates the proposed model beyond the one-dimensional Rayleigh--B\'enard test case through numerical simulations of two types of internally heated convection, unstably stratified Couette flow, Rayleigh--B\'enard convection in a two-dimensional enclosure, and vertically heated natural convection with varying aspect ratios.
+Finally, \S\ref{sec:6} provides a discussion, and \S\ref{sec:7} concludes the paper.